arjunbhalla03/cse15l-lab-reports/Lab_Report_4.md

 git commit -m "fixes to ListExamples.java" <enter>
 git push <enter>
 ```
 Completing the three required stages of making a push to a Github repository.
+Add ListExamples.java to the git stage.
+Commit the changes to be official and also be ready to be sent to the remote repository.
+Finally, we push these changes to the remote repository making sure that we have officially made these changes in GitHub.